Nagin-Kim/cosprompt/README.md

 ![image](https://github.com/Nagin-Kim/cosprompt/assets/24890015/a6e64667-882c-4446-9c27-83daffb4a532)

-### more ｄａｔａ　ａｎｄ　ｂａｓｅｌｉｎｅ　code can see in :https://gitcode.com/princeton-nlp/LM-BFF
+### our baseline use the code in :https://gitcode.com/princeton-nlp/LM-BFF